The Courier IMAP server - Feature

 Summary

 - Extremely small footprint.
-On x86, the Courier IMAP server's main daemon is a
+On x86, the

-a greatly reduced memory footprint.
+has a greatly reduced memory footprint.

-- Uses the Courier
+- Uses the Courier Authentication Library for

-Authentication Library for authenticating mail
+authenticating mail accounts.

-- Ability to restrict the maximum number of
+- Ability to restrict the maximum number

-IMAP logins, and the
+of IMAP logins, and the

 maximum number of logins from the same IP address.
 This